jshaffstall/detectives/news/welcome.md

 If you're not a beta-tester, but want to be, join our Discord server and request access.
 Be sure to let us know how you found the site, since we're not advertising it yet.

 We're super excited about the beta-test launch.
-Detectives Guild has been a multi-year labor of love to try to provide virtual mysteries to Detectives of all ages.
+Detectives Guild has been a multi-year labor of love to provide virtual mysteries to Detectives of all ages.

 Thanks for joining us!